-AWARDEE: Alaska Department of Health and Social Services (DHSS)
+AWARDEE: Alaska Department of Health

-All requirements of the Medicaid program expressed in law, regulation, and policy statement, not expressly waived in this list, shall apply to the demonstration, from date January 1, 2019 through December 31, 2023 unless otherwise specified.
-In addition, these waivers may only be implemented consistent with the approved Special Terms and Conditions (STCs).
-Under the authority of section 1115(a)(1) of the Social Security Act (the Act), the following waivers of state plan requirements contained in section 1902 of the Act are granted in order to enable Alaska (the state) to carry out the Alaska Substance Use Disorder and Behavioral Health Program.
+All requirements of the Medicaid program expressed in law, regulation, and policy statement, not expressly waived in this list, shall apply to the demonstration, from date March 26, 2024 through December 31, 2028 unless otherwise specified.
+In addition, this waiver may only be implemented consistent with the approved Special Terms and Conditions (STCs).

+Under the authority of section 1115(a)(1) of the Social Security Act (the Act), the following waiver of state plan requirements contained in section 1902 of the Act is granted in order to enable Alaska (the state) to carry out the Alaska Substance Use Disorder and Behavioral Health Program.